turbopape/milestones/README.md

-Milestones tries to detect any circular dependencies, that is, tasks that depend on themselves or on tasks that end up depending on themselves, actually, the tasks definition must be a directed non cyclical graph.
+Milestones tries to detect any circular dependencies, that is, tasks that depend on themselves or on tasks that end up depending on themselves; actually, the tasks definition must be a directed non cyclical graph.

 Tasks (that are not milestones) without resource-ids won't be scheduled.
 Those will be reported as erroneous.

 Special tasks with  :is-milestone "whatever" are milestones, they are assigned a random user and a duration 1, so they can enter the computation like ordinary tasks.
-They must have predecessors, else they will be reported as erroneous.
+They must have predecessors, otherwise they will be reported as erroneous.

-The output of Milestones is a schedule, that is, if it's possible, the tasks map, with a :begin field, telling us when to begin each task.
+The output of Milestones is a schedule, that is, if success of computation; the very same tasks map, with a :begin field, telling us when to begin each task.
+(Time is depicted as integers).

 ```Clojure
 { 1 { :task-name "A description about this task"